 Mortgage account fee

-This fee covers the lender’s administration costs when setting up, maintaining, and closing a mortgage.
+The mortgage account fee covers the lender’s administration costs when setting up, maintaining, and closing a mortgage.
 If you pay this fee, you typically won’t be charged an exit fee when you close your mortgage account (see below).

 Mortgage exit fee